Clyde Stride Ultra Marathon

 How much is it?

 No payment will be taken at the time of entry.
 All successful entries will be held on a waiting list until such time as we can guarantee the event will be allowed to proceed.
-Many of the necessary steps to organise the event are unable to be confirmed at this stage due to current restrictions.
+Whilst restrictions are easing, we’re still jumping through hoops and awaiting on necessary permission to be granted.

 We are opening the entries to ensure successful entrants have the required time to prepare and train for the event.
 An ultra-marathon is no small undertaking, and training should be taken seriously.